 1. Where Is Vienna Exactly?

 Visit Vienna.
 Do you plan a European round trip, or want to measure Vienna’s distance to key European cities?
 Are there mountains around Vienna, and does the Danube flow right through?
-Get a primer on the city’s geographic location, its climate zone, and Vienna’s distance to 10 key European cities.
+To summarise the answers, access my primer on the city’s geographic location, its climate zone, and Vienna’s distance to 10 key European cities.

 Visit Vienna.
 Where would Natives stay if they were tourists?
 If you search for accommodation from a Native’s perspective, you’ll get inside Vienna more quickly.
 In Hotels Vienna Austria I share my take on the best hotels of all categories, as well as Bed and Breakfasts and apartment rentals.
 All tips include links to independent customer reviews.

 Visit Vienna.
-It makes a lot of sense to take the train to Vienna if you are on a European round trip, or plan a trip from Vienna.
+Whether you are on a European round trip or take a break from flying: Taking the train to Wien is in general a good experience.
 We are lucky to have one of the most reliable and modern railways in Europe.
-OEBB trains are comfortable and not expensive.
+Austrian Railway trains are as comfortable as train tickets are inexpensive.
 In Trains To Vienna learn more about the best city connections by train.
-You can also use a route planner and buy train tickets directly from the page.
+Together with access to a route planner you can buy train tickets directly from the official page of the Austrian Railways (OEBB).

 Visit Vienna.
 There are two seasonal extremes in my hometown that travellers chronically underestimate: winter and summer (the sky in the photo is NOT paintbrushed).
 The Vienna Austria Weather one pager helps you pack the right clothes by season, and decide when to go, if you have a choice.
 Access the included 10-day weather forecast for Vienna a week before you travel.